sh3lk/mx/website/docs.md

 ## Listeners

-Service Weaver is designed for writing serving systems.
+MX is designed for writing serving systems.
 In this section, we'll augment our app to serve HTTP traffic using a network listener.
 Rewrite `main.go` with the following contents: